emtiazsamad/Data-Science-MSc/README.md

 # Data-Science-MSc
 A repository containing coursework and labs completed during my Masters in Data Science.

+## Research Project (MSc Thesis)
+This folder contains my research project on improving on model-free algorithms in deep reinforcement learning.
+In this project I take a former SOTA algorithm called R2D2, and make novel contributions in increasing the depth of the model and adding dense (skip) connections.
+This successfully improved the RL agent by increasing sample efficiency.

 ## Machine Learning 1
 This folder contains some of the fundamental ML algorithms such as decision trees and regression implemented from scratch.
 The coursework in this module focuses on: